sdondley/Dist-Zilla-for-Beginners/tutorial12.md

 A word of caution, however.
 Using `[AutoPrereqs]` may have some downsides.
 For example, it my start falsely identify modules in your test library as prerequisites when they really aren't.
-Developers with more complicated dependency needs may have an easier time managing their dependencies with the `[Prereqs]` plugin.
+Developers with more complicated dependency needs may have an easier time managing their dependencies without `[AutoPrereqs]` plugin.
 However, for simpler modules, using `[AutoPrereqs]` will not usually present a problem.